Wells Fargo Cash Wise review: No annual fees and up to 1.8% back

 This is a higher earnings rate than the Wells Fargo Cash Wise Visa® card which earns 1.5% cash back on purchases.
 However, during the first 12 months of card ownership, the Cash Wise card earns 1.8% cash back on purchases made with qualified digital wallet purchases, like Google Pay™ or Apple Pay®, which is closer to the 2% earned by the Double Cash card.

 The Citi® Double Cash card is not currently offering a new card member bonus.
-This is worth consideration as the Wells Fargo Cash Wise card has a $150 cash-rewards bonus after spending $500 on the card within the first three months.
+This is worth consideration as the Wells Fargo Cash Wise card has a $150 cash-rewards bonus after spending $500 on purchases within the first three months.

 Wells Fargo Cash Wise Visa® card vs. Chase Freedom Unlimited®

 The Chase Freedom Unlimited®, like the Wells Fargo Cash Wise Visa® card, earns unlimited 1.5% cash back on all purchases in non-rotating categories, however with the Chase card there is no boost for mobile wallet purchases.
 There is, however, a chance to earn 5% on travel purchased through Chase, 3% on dining at restaurants and 3% back at drugstores.
 Neither card charges an annual fee and both have flexible redemption options including redeeming for cash back at any time with no minimums.